 We are very pleased to report on the activities of the Global Schools of Neuroimmunology (GSNI).
 As you know, GSNI encompasses the regional schools of the European School of Neuroimmunology (ESNI), Americas School of Neuroimmunology (ASNI), Asia-Pacific School of Neuroimmunology (APSNI) and the African School of Neuroimmunology (AfSNI).
 All four schools had successful events this year which we are delighted to report on.

 The ASNI held its third School in its history in Montreal from September 23-26.
 The School was coordinated by Dr. Natalie Arbour (Canada) and Dr. Wee Yong (Canada).
 The ASNI registered its largest delegation of 165 attendees including 16 from South America.
 The 3.5 day event also featured poster presentations by trainees and facilitated networking amongst the delegates.
 The school was thought to be of extremely high calibre and the growing brand of ASNI was indeed helped by strong performance of this School.
-The 4th ASNI will take place in Columbus, Ohio, in 2021.
+The 4th ASNI will take place in Columbus, Ohio, from May 9-11, 2022.

 The 2nd APSNI was held in Seoul on October 12 in collaboration with the Korean Multiple Sclerosis Society and the Korean Encephalitis and Neuroinflammation Society, led by Dr. Ho-Jin Kim.
 The attendance comprised of 120 delegates from several countries in the Asia-Pacific region while represented by a very strong Korean community of neuroimmunologists and neurologists.
 The 3rd APSNI will be held in Sydney in 2021.